 Questions and Answers

-You will earn exactly the same degree: a Juris Doctorate (JD).
-There is no difference between degrees awarded to students in the Advanced JD program and students on the traditional JD path, and nothing will be different on the diplomas.
+Yes, you will earn exactly the same degree: a Juris Doctor (JD).
+There is no difference between degrees awarded to students admitted through the Advanced JD Admission program and students admitted through the traditional program, and nothing will be different on the diplomas.

-Advanced JD students are fully integrated with the approximately 125 to 150 traditional JD candidates in each law school class, and the curriculum and course requirements are the same for Advanced JD and traditional JD students.
+Students admitted through the Advanced JD Admissions Program are fully integrated with the approximately 125 to 150 students in each JD class, and the curriculum and course requirements are the same for all JD students regardless of whether they are admitted through the Advanced JD Admissions Program or the regular admissions process.

-The only difference between the two JD programs is that Advanced JD students receive up to 29 transfer credits for their non-U.S. legal studies and, where applicable, receive up to 17 transfer credits for their LLM.
-Advanced JD students, however, earn exactly the same JD degree as students on the traditional three-year path.
+The only difference is that students admitted through the Advanced JD Admissions Program receive up to 29 transfer credits for their non-U.S. legal studies and, where applicable, receive up to 17 transfer credits for their LLM, provided that the combined number of transfer credits may not exceed 29.
+Students admitted through the Advanced JD Admissions Program earn exactly the same JD degree as students on the traditional three-year path.

 Do I have to graduate in two years?
 What if I want to stay for three-years like other JD students?